 A roaring waterfall drops into this rock formation — the water volume is pretty impressive!

 The Chasm is a must-see during this road trip, so make sure you allow enough time to visit.
-Do be sure to check if it has reopened though as at the time of writing this, it had been closed for a while due to storm damage.

 14. Tutoko River

 Near the end of your drive from Te Anau to Milford Sound, you’ll cross Tutoko River in your car.

 This spectacular spot is worth keeping your eyes peeled for, whether you marvel at the river as you drive over the bridge, or choose to hop out.